 When planning your metal fabrication project, it’s essential to factor in corrosion to avoid unnecessarily high costs in the future.
 Grades 304 and 316 are the two most common stainless steel grades that meet essential anti-corrosion criteria.

 It’s worth comparing these austenitic steels to understand the differences and similarities, and to see which circumstances each performs best.

 The secret behind stainless steel’s coveted anti-corrosive properties is chromium.
 Both 304 and 316 contain chromium, but it is other materials added to their compositions that change the structure of the product.

-Grade 316 stainless steel is considerably denser than 304, making it more challenging when it comes to formability.
+Grade 304 stainless steel, making it more challenging when it comes to formability.
 It’s generally more expensive than 304.
 These are factors that need to be considered in addition to the fact that it is the stronger of the two grades.

 If strength and durability are what you’re looking for then 316 is the clear winner.
 When you need steel that’s easier to form, 304 is the grade for you.
 If you’d like to chat about these and other steel options, Pure stainless steel Manufacturers can assist you in making the best choices for your next project.
 Get in touch for the best service and advice.